alvarop/protox/startup.md

 #### Step 3.1 - Scan Setup

-The ID register (0x6) is read back (Maybe to confirm it's still what we set it to in the beginning?)
+1. The ID register is read back (Maybe to confirm it's still what we set it to in the beginning?)

-The PLL Register I (0x0F) is now set to 0xA0.

-The device is set to PLL mode by using the 0xB0 strobe command.

-The device is then set to RX mode by using the 0xC0 strobe command.
+2. The channel is set to A0
+3. RX mode is enabled

-The ADC Control Register (0x1E) is set to 0xC3, which means the RSSI margin is 20, RSSI measurements are in continuous mode, and the measurement is set to RSSI or carrier-detect measurement.
+4. The ADC Control Register (0x1E) is set to 0xC3, which means the RSSI margin is 20, RSSI measurements are in continuous mode, and the measurement is set to RSSI or carrier-detect measurement.

-The channel scan is then done multiple times, with PLL values of: 0x14, 0x1e, 0x28, 0x32, 0x3c, 0x46, 0x50, 0x5a, 0x64, 0x6e, 0x78, 0x82
+5. The channel scan is then done multiple times, with PLL values of: 0x14, 0x1e, 0x28, 0x32, 0x3c, 0x46, 0x50, 0x5a, 0x64, 0x6e, 0x78, 0x82

 #### Step 3.2 Channel Scan

-The PLL Register I (0x0F) is set to 0xXX (see above values).

-The device is set to PLL mode by using the 0xB0 strobe command.

-The device is then set to RX mode by using the 0xC0 strobe command.
+1. The channel is set to the above values
+2. RX Mode is enabled

-The RSSI Threshold register is then read 15 times
+3. The RSSI Threshold register is then read 15 times

 ### Step 3.3 Channel Selection

-The best channel is selected by [Not sure yet]
+1. The best channel is selected by [Not sure yet]

-The PLL Register I (0x0F) is set to the best channel

-The device is set to PLL mode by using the 0xB0 strobe command.
+2. Channel is se to [best channel]

 ## Quad